readthedocs/readthedocs.org/docs/user/guides/manage-read-the-docs-teams.rst

 -----------------------------------------

-Make the user a member of any team with *admin* permissions, they will be granted access to import a project.
+Make the user a member of any team with *admin* permissions, they will be granted access to import a project on that team.

 Automating this process
 -----------------------